Best Practices for Merchants Using Wix Payments

 • Your refund policy needs to be concise and easy to understand.

 • Make sure your refund / return policy is visible on each product and service on your site.
 Alternatively, make sure it is visible across all pages.
-For example, you can add them to the footer that appears in every page of your site.
+For example, you can add them to the footer that appears on every page of your site.

 • Your refund policy needs to comply with all applicable laws and regulations.